 In 2016, a reported survey showed rugby is now the most popular sport in France, with 39% of the population preferring rugby to the 29% who prefer football.

 One can't discuss popular French sports without mentioning the internationally well-known Tour de France.
 This cycling event takes place each July and lasts three grueling weeks.
-While it's true that Lance Armstrong did much to increase the Tour's popularity in the States, there can be no doubt that France's terrain, which at times can be quite treacherous, particularly when it rains, also contributed to raise and maintain awareness about this sport.
+While it's true that Lance Armstrong did much to increase the Tour's popularity in the States, there can be no doubt that France's terrain also played a role.
+At times quite treacherous, particularly when it rains, this stunning setting also contributed to raise and maintain awareness about this sport.

 History of Tour de France